plippe/sbt-yax/README.md

 #### Defining your yax projects

 Here are two identical projects.
 The only difference is that one outputs foo, while the other outputs bar.
 This problem could have been solved in many simpler ways.
-For harder examples, look at the [other examples].
+For harder examples, look at the [other examples][examples].

 ```sbt
 // in build.sbt